culturedigitalskills/2024-digitisation-photogrammetry/episodes/photogrammetry-software.Rmd

 ### Building the Texture

-The final step is to re-project the texture onto the 3D surface.For this:
+The final step is to re-project the texture onto the 3D surface.
+For this:

 - Go to *Workflow* in the menu and select *Textured Mesh Generation*
 - you will be presented with the  *"Textured Mesh Generation wizard"*. **Drop Down** the name of your mesh, **Select All Cameras** and click **Next>**